ritual-net/infernet-cloud/README.md

 ---

-### Local setup – "hosted" mode
+### "Hosted" mode

 To access the Infernet Cloud UI from a different machine, you will need to set up HTTPS.
-Follow steps 1-4 from ["localhost" mode](#local-setup-localhost-mode) above, then follow these additional steps.
+Follow steps 1-4 from ["Localhost" mode](#localhost-mode) above, then follow these additional steps.

 5. Install [Caddy](https://caddyserver.com/docs/install).